Click any photo to enlarge

 When Mike Gray designed the viewing blind, he installed a ground level opening for photographers.
 However, I'd never seen anyone, other than Mike, actually use it.
 So when I approached the blind, thinking no one was in it, I was surprised to see someone stretched out on the ground photographing quail through the opening.
 Of course, I flushed the quail when I went charging in.
 I'm sure they returned promptly though.

 Birding is somewhat slow both at the oasis and in town.
 The hybrid Anna's x Rufous Hummingbird is still at the town feeders.
-It's confirmed to be a juvenile male now that he's sprouted a new gorget feather.

 Also a juvenile Anna's male hanging around that's very difficult to see or photograph.